 The word either shuts down your power or it sends you into the red zone.
 Either way it’s a subject that has garnered a lot of attention over the years in cinema circles.
-Ever since we figured out that “Hey, check it out, I can make moving pictures of my cleaning lady tonguing my dogs ass.”
 It has been an ongoing endeavor on the part of Hollywood (and particularly the French) to see who could make the kinkiest film without wandering into the land of pornography.

-Except in Japan, where they don’t give a shit which category they are in as nobody can tell anyway.
+Except in Japan, where they don’t give a damn which category they are in as nobody can tell anyway.

 This is the official Gaijinass list of Kinky films that either impressed the me or simply made me claw at my eyes and beckon merciful death to save me from my torment.
 Again- I did not include “pink” films or soft core porn.
 Strictly “legit” cinema.

 Now, feast your minds on the following.

 Director: David Cronenberg

 I first saw this movie in high school and I was riveted.
 It wasn’t porn but it wasn’t not porn and nobody, and I mean nobody, brings the kink like Mr. James Spader.
-This guy is a walking semen dispenser designed by Hollywood in a lab in the 80’s to make your mother “feel funny” and he did this without ever being what I think anyone could ever call “classically good-looking”.
 He has made many a woman and many a man, closeted or un-closeted, feel hot in places where chunks come out of.